HelloCuriosity/model-mixer/CONTRIBUTING.md

     $ make analyze

 ## Work with Feature Branches
-While developing create feature branches from master.
+While developing create feature branches from main.
 A good rule of thumb is to prefix them with one of the following:

 * feature/...
 * enhancement/...